Quasilinear SPDEs via rough paths: Proofs for the deterministic analysis

 In view of the assumption (\ref{wj1}) this yields (\ref{wi41}).
 The second application is for $\sigma=\sigma_1(x)$ and $\sigma'=\sigma_0(x)$, $v=v_1(\cdot,a_1(x))$, and $v'=v_0(\cdot,a_0(x))$.
 We obtain the inequality

-In view of the assumption (\ref{wj2}), the first rhs term is estimated as desired.
+In view of the assumption (\ref{wj2}), the first right-hand-side term is estimated as desired.
 For the second rhs term we interpolate linearly in the sense of $v_s$ $:=sv_1$ $+(1-s)v_0$ and $a_s$ $:=sa_1$ $+(1-s)a_0$, to the effect of

 from which we learn

 Inserting this into (\ref{wi94}) and in view of the assumption (\ref{wj2})\&(\ref{wj3}) we obtain the remaining part of (\ref{wi93}).